 Mediation is not primarily crisis intervention, counseling, or a court of law.
-It should not be used as a substitute for any of these things, if those are what are needed.
+It should not be used as a substitute for any of these things.

-- Where the parties want a less formal and less adversarial approach to resolving their differences
+- Where the parties want to resolve their dispute in a less formal or adversarial way than going to court

 - Where the parties acknowledge the mediator as an objective and impartial third party